-Adding an at-large seat for the region on the Commonwealth Transportation Board is the top priority of the Richmond Regional Planning District Commission in the General Assembly session that will begin a week from today.
+Adding an at-large seat for the region on the Commonwealth Transportation Board is the top priority of the Richmond Regional Planning District Commission in the General Assembly session that begins Wednesday.

 "We have 7 percent of the vote and 15 percent of the population," said Hanover County Planning Commissioner C. Harold Padgett, "so our suspicion is we may not be getting our fair share of money."

-Padgett, speaking at the commission’s annual legislative breakfast today, said part of the problem is an archaic definition of urban and rural areas that has diminished opportunities for representation of the region on the highway board.
+Padgett, speaking Wednesday at the commission's annual legislative breakfast, said part of the problem is an archaic definition of urban and rural areas that has diminished opportunities for representation of the region on the highway board.

-The commission has asked Del.
-Christopher K. Peace, R-Hanover, to sponsor legislation to change the definition of an urban area and add an at-large seat for the region on the state board.
+Del.
+Christopher K. Peace, R-Hanover, outgoing co-chair of the Capital Region Caucus, will sponsor legislation to change the definition of an urban area and add a third at-large seat for the region on the state board.

-That wish list will depend in large part on federal funding that appears likely to diminish rather than expand, as Congress wrestles with thorny issues of paying for continuing tax cuts while reducing the budget deficit, said Rep. Robert C. “Bobby” Scott, D-Va., the keynote speaker at today’s breakfast.
+That wish list will depend in large part on federal funding that appears likely to diminish rather than expand, as Congress wrestles with thorny issues of paying for continuing tax cuts while reducing the budget deficit, said Rep. Robert C. "Bobby" Scott, D-3rd, the keynote speaker at the legislative breakfast.